dqian3/autobahn-artifact/README.md

 Explain what parameters to configure in config and what they control.

+## Reading Output Results
+The performance numbers are found in the `autobahn-artifact/benchmark/results` folder.

 Explain what file to look at for results, and which lines/numbers to look for.